Northrop P-61C Black Widow

 1:48

-- 140+ parts
+- Contains over 140 parts

-- detailed cockpit
+- Detailed engine and cockpit

-- Metal parts included as ballast
+- Metal parts included

-- Paint and glue not included
+Paint and glue not included

 Write now your personal experience with this article and help others with their purchase decision.